01100001/01100001.github.io/_posts/2016-02-17-rtorrent-ps-seedbox.md

 >
 > 	tmux -2u new -s rtorrent -n rtorrent2 "~/rtorrent2/start; exec bash"
 >
-> Then all you have to do is switch windows to access different rTorrent instances.
+> Then all you have to do is switch windows in the tmux session to access different rTorrent instances.

 ### Sources